Reds vs. Dodgers Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 16 doubles, two triples, eight home runs, 25 walks and 31 RBI (63 total hits).
-He's also swiped three bases.
+- Spencer Steer has collected 64 hits with 16 doubles, two triples, eight home runs and 25 walks.
+He has driven in 32 runs with five stolen bases.

-- Steer has picked up at least one hit in two straight games.
-In his last five games he is batting .308 with a double, four walks and three RBI.
+- Steer has picked up a hit in three games in a row.
+During his last five outings he is hitting .357 with a double, four walks and four RBI.

 Steer Recent Games